C 63 Sunday 33

 He had not lost his earlier profound trust and hope in the living God.
 (Consider the lilies in the field...etc) What Jesus is doing is warning the disciples about the reality of establishing the new heaven and new earth.
 It would be tough going.

-They were blindly expecting everything to turn out nice and easy.
+The disciples were blithely expecting everything to turn out nice and easy.

 With Jesus at the helm, what could go wrong?
 Surely the immediate future was going to be wonderful!
 Jesus would set up the kingdom of God and evil would be overwhelmed.
-Paradise regained with them in the box seats!
+Paradise regained with them, the discples, in the box seats!

 They wanted the good times to come fully, now!